 Hockley Woods (3 miles)

-No loos, no shops, no playground - just a tremendous amount of ancient trees, stunning wild flowers and local wildlife for an old fashioned family ramble.
-Way marked trails.
+A tremendous amount of ancient trees, stunning wild flowers and local wildlife for an old fashioned family ramble.
+Plus playground and way marked trails.

 Bartons Point Coastal Park (10 miles)

 Isle of Sheppery

 Large grass areas for recreation, a miniature railway, model flying field, pitch and putt golf, and a great new adventure play area too.